Sexual dimorphism

-Sexual dimorphism is the condition where sexes of the same species exhibit different morphological characteristics, including characteristics not directly involved in reproduction.
+Sexual dimorphism is the condition where different sexes of the same species exhibit different morphological characteristics, including characteristics not directly involved in reproduction.
 The condition occurs in most dioecious species, which consist of most animals and some plants.
 Differences may include secondary sex characteristics, size, weight, color, markings, or behavioral or cognitive traits.
-Male-male reproductive competition has evolved a diverse array of sexually dimorphic traits.
+Male–male reproductive competition has evolved a diverse array of sexually dimorphic traits.
 Aggressive utility traits such as "battle" teeth and blunt heads reinforced as battering rams are used as weapons in aggressive interactions between rivals.
 Passive displays such as ornamental feathering or song-calling have also evolved mainly through sexual selection.
 These differences may be subtle or exaggerated and may be subjected to sexual selection and natural selection.
 The opposite of dimorphism is monomorphism, when both biological sexes are phenotypically indistinguishable from each other.

+Reversed sexual dimorphism (RSD) is a condition where females of a species are larger or more ornamented than the males.
+Species prominently displaying RSD include raptors, spiders, the leopard seal, and certain waders; in waders, it is often combined with reversed sexual dichromatism and sex role reversal.

 Overview

 The peacock, on the right, is courting the peahen, on the left.

 Male (bottom) and female mallards.
 The male mallard has an unmistakable bottle-green head when his breeding plumage is present.